 The number of cases is on a downward trend.

 Since the beginning of the year, the whole province has recorded 2,757 cases of TCM, an increase of 55% over the same period in 2022.
 The number of cases recorded in some localities with many industrial parks and high population density, such as: Thuan An City 658 cases, Tan Uyen City 562 cases, Thu Dau Mot City 509 cases, Di An City 496 cases, Ben Cat Town 257 cases, Bac Tan Uyen District 109 cases...
 The province recorded 2 deaths in Thuan Giao Ward and An Thanh Ward, Thuan An City.
 In recent weeks, the number of cases has been on a downward trend with 385 cases in week 28, 266 cases in week 29 and 210 cases in week 30.
-In the near future, students will return to school, coinciding with the annual epidemic development cycle, so it is necessary to strengthen control and prevent the spread of the epidemic.
+In the near future, students will return to school, coinciding with the annual epidemic development cycle, so it is necessary to strengthen control and prevention of the spread of the epidemic.

 Need strong cooperation

 Forecasting the epidemic situation in the coming time, Dr. Tran Van Chung said that the TCM epidemic is still complicated.
 The infection situation is still maintained within the province, plus people migrating from other provinces, especially at the time when students start going back to school.
-The provincial Center for Disease Control hopes that localities need to focus on preventing and fighting the epidemic more drastically in places with high numbers of cases and deaths.
+The Provincial Center for Disease Control hopes that localities need to focus on preventing and fighting the epidemic more drastically in places with high numbers of cases and deaths.
 Specifically, local officials coordinate with landlords to visit each boarding house and each room to remind people to clean daily and weekly.
-In boarding houses where families have parents and adults working during the day, neighborhood officials must go to the boarding houses at night to approach, mobilize, propagate health education, and improve disease prevention measures.
+In boarding houses where families have parents and adults working during the day, neighborhood officials must go to the boarding house at night to approach, mobilize, propagate health education , and improve disease prevention measures.

 Schools regularly clean desks, chairs, surfaces and toys daily with soap or common detergents.
 Teachers coordinate with families to detect early cases of disease in educational facilities, immediately notify the school board and local health authorities to promptly handle outbreaks (if any).
 Nurseries need to regularly train preschool teachers to improve their knowledge of hygiene and disease prevention.